UEABIO/data-sci-v1/docs/01-data.md

 <div class="info">
-<p>While the cursor is in the console, you can press the up arrow to see all your previous commands.
-You can run them again, or edit them.
+<p>While the cursor is in the console, you can press the up arrow to see all your previous commands.</p>
+<p>You can run them again, or edit them.
 Later on we will look at scripts, as an essential way to re-use, store and edit commands.</p>
 </div>

 ## "TRUE or FALSE" data